Coleridge-Initiative/bdss-notebooks/README.md

 ## Record Linkage

-In the *Record Linkage* workbook you will use Python to implement the basic concepts behind record linkage using data from PatentsView and Federal RePORTER.
-This workbook will cover using probabalistic record linkage, in which different types of string comparators are used to compare multiple pieces of information between two records to produce a score that indicates how likely it is that the records are data about the same underlying entity.
+In the *Record Linkage* workbook, you will use Python to implement the basic concepts behind record linkage using data from PatentsView and Federal RePORTER.
+This workbook will cover how to pre-process data for linkage before demonstrating multiple methods of record linkage, including probabilistic record linkage, in which different types of string comparators are used to compare multiple pieces of information between two records to produce a score that indicates how likely it is that the records are data about the same underlying entity.